flaviosilveira/my-dev-environment/README.md

 ### Prerequisites

-Just make sure you are able to do a git clone command.
+Make sure you are able to do a git clone command.
 You will also need to be able to execute some basic terminal commands like ls, cp, chmod and so on...

 Follow the outputs in the screen!
 Maybe script requests your password.

+Git Shortcuts are based in Bash, using your .bash_profile file.

 ### Installing